Photos

 Mother: Jerusha Mattoon

-Amos was raised in Wallingford, CT; the oldest of nine children.
-He may have been the Amos Merriman who had service in the Revolutionary War in 1779 out of Cheshire, Connecticut.
+Amos was born and raised in Wallingford, Connecticut; the oldest of nine children.
+He is said to have served in the American Revolution.
+He may have been the Amos Merriman who served in 1779 out of Cheshire, Connecticut.
 There was also an Amos Merriman who served in Massachusetts in 1780.
-(The DAR has accepted this Amos as a Revolutionary War veteran).
-Our Amos was married in the early or mid 1780's, but the location of that event is unknown.
-Amos and his wife Abigail settled in Cheshire before 1786, which is not far from Wallingford.
-In about 1795, they moved to Stratfield (now within the city of Bridgeport), in Fairfield County, Connecticut.
-At about that same time, Amos is said to have joined the Baptist church (he was probably a Congregationalist before this).
+Our Amos was married in the early or mid-1780s, but the location is unknown.
+Amos and his wife Abigail settled in Cheshire, Connecticut (not far From Wallingford) before 1786.
+In about 1795, they moved to the village of Stratfield in Fairfield town (near what is now Bridgeport), in Fairfield County, Connecticut.
+At about the same time, Amos is said to have joined the Baptist church (he was probably a Congregationalist before this).

-Amos married Abigail circa 1785 in Connecticut.
-She was born circa 1760 in Connecticut.
-She died after 1829 in Beardstown, Cass Co., Illinois 29.
+Amos married Abigail Williams circa 1785 in Connecticut.
+She was born on October 3, 1760* in Wallingford, New Haven Co., Connecticut.
+She probably died after 1830**.

 They had the following children: